Foundational courses required for every degree program

 This course introduces students to the economics perspective.
 This powerful mode of analysis can be used to gain understanding of many phenomena, some of which may not be conventionally economic in nature; the domain of economic analysis can extend beyond traditional economical phenomena.
 This course largely focuses on the macro economy, i.e. the performance of the economy as a whole, by examining the economic actors (businesses, government, households) and their interactions within the various economic institutions (private and public sectors).

 An introduction to descriptive and inferential statistics.
-Organization and presentation of data, averages and variations, elementary probability, random variables, special discrete distributions, normal distributions, sampling distributions, point estimation, confidence intervals, and hypothesis testing.
+The course will cover organization and presentation of data, averages and variations, elementary probability, random variables, special discrete distributions, normal distributions, sampling distributions, point estimation, confidence intervals, and hypothesis testing.